Carol M. Swain: Author

-Swain was the co-chairwoman for President Donald Trump's 1776 Commission, which released its report in January 2021 as a response to The New York Times Magazine's 1619 Project.
-The commission called for patriotic education and criticized liberals for "left-wing indoctrination in our schools.”
+Swain was co-chairwoman for President Donald Trump's 1776 Commission, which released its report in January 2021 as a response to The New York Times Magazine's 1619 Project.
+The commission called for patriotic education and criticized liberals for "left-wing indoctrination in our schools."
 The report was condemned by historians who noted that there were no professional historians of the United States on the commission.